 Japan is famous for its old post towns, which were places built on busy travel routes where travellers could stop to rest.
 Some of the most charming of these are located in the spectacular Kiso Valley, which was once part of the historic Nakasendo trade route that connected Tokyo to Kyoto.

-If you’re looking to hike through dense forests and dramatic mountain landscapes, and over gushing streams, then Kiso Valley will be right up your street.
+If you’re looking to hike through dense forests, dramatic mountain landscapes, and over gushing streams, then Kiso Valley will be right up your street.
 Backing onto what’s known as the Japanese Alps, this region is jaw-droppingly beautiful.

 Both Magome and Tsumago are picture-perfect mountain villages where you can stroll along steep streets, admire atmospheric old buildings, and stay in cosy wooden ryokans – traditional Japanese inns.
 You’ll feel like you’ve stepped back in time, and it’s the perfect way to blend outdoor activity with plenty of history and culture.